 Certain employees of Infosys are also participants in a defined contribution plan.
-The company has no further obligations to the Plan beyond its monthly contributions.
+The Company has no further obligations to the Plan beyond its monthly contributions.
 Certain employees of Infosys BPO are also eligible for superannuation benefit.
-Infosys BPO has no further obligations to the superannuation plan beyond its monthly contribution which are periodically contributed to a trust fund, the corpus of which is invested with the Life Insurance Corporation of India.
+Infosys BPO has no further obligations to the superannuation plan beyond its monthly contributed to a trust fund, the corpus of which is invested with the Life Insurance Corporation of India.